 Tail-f Systems offers the broadest family of NETCONF-enabled products and tools in the industry.
 Developers can build new on-device management applications with ConfD including a robust implementation of NETCONF.

 Tail-f Systems’ implementations of NETCONF are mature and thoroughly proven in production networks.
-Our participation and contribution to the development of the standard ensures our customers benefit from a fully future-proofed solution.
+Our participation and contribution to the development of the standard ensure our customers benefit from a fully future-proofed solution.